ton-community/ton-docs/docs/v3/contribute/localization-program/overview.md

 ## Guides and resources
 If you are participating in or considering joining the Translation Program, refer to the translation guides below:
-* [**Translation Style Guide**](/v3/contribute/localization-program/translation-style-guide) – Instructions and tips for translators.
+* [Translation style guide](/v3/contribute/localization-program/translation-style-guide) – Instructions and tips for translators.
-* [**Crowdin Online Editor Guide**](https://support.crowdin.com/online-editor/) – An in-depth guide to using the Crowdin online editor and some of Crowdin's advanced features.
+* [Crowdin online editor guide](https://support.crowdin.com/online-editor/) – An in-depth guide to using the Crowdin online editor and some of Crowdin's advanced features.